TanStack/query/docs/src/pages/docs/guides/optimistic-updates.md

     // Optimistically update to the new value client.setQueryData('todos', old => [...old, newTodo])

-    // Return the snapshotted value
+    // Return a context object with the snapshotted value return { previousTodos }
-    return () => client.setQueryData('todos', previousTodos)
   },
-  // If the mutation fails, use the value returned from onMutate to roll back
+  // If the mutation fails, use the context returned from onMutate to roll back
-  onError: (err, newTodo, rollback) => rollback(),
+  onError: (err, newTodo, context) => {
+    client.setQueryData('todos', context.previousTodos)
+  },
   // Always refetch after error or success:
   onSettled: () => {
     client.invalidateQueries('todos')